dlip/harite/build.md

 - 1 x USB-C to USB-C cable to connect halves
 - 1 x USB-C to USB-A/C cable to connect to pc
 - 10 x M2 5mm flat head screws for base
-- 10 x M2 4mm flat head screws for pcb
+- 20 x M2 4mm flat head screws for pcb and hot-swapable joysticks
-- 20 x Knurled Insert Nuts M2 x 3mm Length x 3.5mm outer diameter
+- 30 x Knurled Insert Nuts M2 x 3mm Length x 3.5mm outer diameter (20 for the case and 10 for the hot-swapable joysticks)
 - 6 x insulated wires 6cm approx. to connect cirque trackpad the the PCB.
 I used some ethernet cable which contiains 8 wires inside and stripped the ends with an Irwin vise-grip
 - 3D printed Case and joystick caps - the STLs are in the [printables](./printables) folder.
 If you want to modify anything, this is the [Onshape Project](https://cad.onshape.com/documents/b93bd8dc5e080887b7a35bc8/w/2fa13694cc5562fc6be45ae5/e/f3942d0fbdb4c55aacbbd3d2)
+- 10 x rubber feet for case base
 - Blu-tack or similar to stick down Cirque trackpad
 - Soldering tools